Dear Friends of HPP,

-As we look ahead to the next twenty five years, I thank you for believing in HPP and, more importantly, the mothers, fathers, and children we exist to serve.
+As we look ahead to the next thirty years, I thank you for believing in HPP and, more importantly, the mothers, fathers, and children we exist to serve.
 It is my sincere hope that together we can say in partnership with our families, we have ended childhood poverty.

 With warm regards,